Chymyst/chymyst-core/README.md

 Unit tests (more than 500 at the moment) exercise all aspects of the DSL provided by `Chymyst`.
 Test coverage is [100% according to codecov.io](https://codecov.io/gh/Chymyst/chymyst-core?branch=master).

-Test suites also complement the tutorial book and include examples such as barriers, asynchronous and synchronous rendezvous, local critical sections, parallel “or”, map/reduce, parallel merge-sort, “dining philosophers”, as well as many other concurrency algorithms.
+Test suites also complement the tutorial book and include examples such as barriers, asynchronous and synchronous rendezvous, local critical sections, parallel “or”, parallel map/reduce, parallel merge-sort, “dining philosophers”, as well as many other concurrency algorithms.

 Performance benchmarks indicate that `Chymyst Core` can schedule about 100,000 reactions per second per CPU core, and the performance bottleneck is in submitting jobs to threads (a distant second bottleneck is pattern-matching in the internals of the library).